 The front three cars of the train were derailed upon impact.
 An electrical fire in the locomotive was stopped by local firefighters.
 To make matters worse, the train’s 2,000-gallon fuel tank was leaking diesel fuel.
 In order to prevent more severe consequences from the accident, emergency crews worked diligently to spray the train with flame retardant in order to prevent a potential fire from an explosion.
 In addition, several truckloads of sand were deposited surrounding the locomotive in order to prevent the spreading of the diesel.

 Firefighters, police, state troopers, and sheriff’s deputies all worked together to clear the wreckage.
 The road was closed for the rest of the day and special equipment was brought in to help remove the derailed train cars off of the damaged track.
 Crews then began to lay down new track so that other trains could pass.
 The tracks were closed for approximately 14 hours.
-Louisiana police officials will continue to investigate the cause of the accident.
+Louisiana police officials will continue to investigate the cause of the accident with Amaro Law firm truck accident lawyers.